mateus-sartorio/descentralized-pik-with-blockchain-frontend/README.md

 - Node.js 18 or above ([Instalation instructions](https://nodejs.org))
 - Yarn ([Instalation instructions](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable))

-Before starting, make sure you have all the prerequisites to run the project.
+Before starting, make sure you have all the requirements to run the project.

 To check the Node.js version installed on your machine, run the following command: